 You've found a great product or service.
-You've had a conversation with the owner, and you've agreed to be JV partners.
+You've had a conversation with the owner, and you've agreed to be Joint Venture partners.
 You're really excited because you know it will benefit your community, but how do you introduce the JV partner to your community successfully?

 Of course, JV Partner interviews are a great way of creating content quickly, and even monetising it as their affiliate, but what do you ask them?
 What questions make great interviews?
 And what questions give incredible value to your monthly club?
 Good news!
 Here are 60 questions that will help you create valuable content with your JV partners.
 Leave a comment on the post with the questions you'd ask.